diamond-rip/Eden/README.md

 Head over to the pull requests to create a PR!
 Please note that if you want to improve or add a feature, you will have to follow the current code base to prevent confusion.

-## To-do List
-Please note that things marked here aren't fully supported and may cause major bugs.
-Features listed here may also only support Traditional Chinese as of right now.
-Use these features at your own risk.

-* Event Implementation - This feature needs more testing
-* Tablist API - Needs more testing
-All tasks that are marked in this list should be fixed or recoded.

 ## Credit
 * [Array](https://github.com/RefineDevelopment/Array) - EntityHider
 * [Sconey](https://github.com/Saturn-Operations/Sconey) - Scoreboard API